 Day 7 & 8: Kaokoland ( 2 nights )

 On the way: This is a very remote location, very remote indeed.
-In fact it’s so remote you need to fly in to reach it.
+In fact it’s so remote you have to fly in to reach it.
 The only way to get there.
 Welcome to a land of contrasts too.
 There, in front of the lodge, flows the Kunene River.
-It’s a place where Nile crocodiles like to swim, and water birds wade, look out for the Burchell's courser and Benguela long-billed lark.
-And because there is water, there’s vegetation.
-The backdrop, is that now familiar, lunar landscape one.
+It’s a place where Nile crocodiles like to swim, and water birds wade, look out for the Burchell's courser and Benguela long-billed lark and because there is water, there’s vegetation.
+The backdrop is that now familiar, lunar landscape one.
 Dunes, plains and mountains of the Namib Desert.

 Serra Cafema Camp